 If that's what you're getting, make sure you are connected to the internet.
 Check if you've typed the address correctly.
 Make sure that your firewall is not blocking Excel.

-If Excel is successful, you'll see the data appear in the Web Query
+If Excel is successful, you'll see the data appear in the Web Query window:

-Note the black arrows in the yellow squares.
+Note the arrows in the yellow squares.
 You can select the tables you want to import.
 Click the first yellow box, and it will turn green and have a tick in it.
 Like this one:

 Once you have the data selected, click the Import button at the bottom of the New Web Query window.
 You'll get yet another dialogue box: